 Enables route caching for bridging.
-Route caching is always enabled for DLSw traffic.
-You cannot enable or disable it.
+Route caching is always enabled for DLSw traffic (it cannot be enabled or disabled).
 Route caching is the process of converting broadcast frames to Specifically-Routed Frames (SRF), using the entries in the NetBIOS name cache.